terramate-io/terramate/docs/orchestration.md

 **after** ensures the opposite, that the stacks contained in the provided directories are executed before the current stack.
 As the stack, you are saying:
-"I execute after these stacks".
+"I execute after all stacks inside these directories".

 For example, let's assume we have a project organized like this: